KMontag42/zoom-background-changer/README.md

 ### Available Variables

 - `{date}`: The current date
-- `{city}`: The current city, set from the `city` key in the `.zoom-background-changer` file.
-Defaults to `Boston, MA`.
+- `{city}`: The current city name, set from the `city` key in the `.zoom-background-changer` file.
+Defaults to `Boston`.
 If set, the following extra variables will be available:
   - `{weather}`: The current weather, from `https://wttr.in/`
   - `{temperature}`: The current temperature, from `https://wttr.in/`